metatensor/metatrain/CONTRIBUTING.rst

 3. **Merge the PR and Create a Tag**

+   - Merge the release PR.
+   - Update the ``main`` branch
+   - Create a Git tag on directly the ``main`` branch.
-   - After the release PR is merged, create a Git tag and push it to GitHub.
+   - Push the tag to GitHub.
 For example for a release of version ``2025.3``:

      .. code-block:: bash

+        git checkout main
+        git pull
         git tag -a v2025.3 -m "Release v2025.3" git push --tags